oracle/docker-images/README.md

-# Oracle Docker
+# Docker Images from Oracle

-This repository stores Docker configurations for Oracle products.
+This repository stores Docker images for Oracle products.

-For support and certification, please verify the proper documentation.
+For support and certification information, please consult the documentation for each image.